Melbourne Utd's Humphries comes out as gay

-Melbourne United’s Isaac Humphries hopes his decision to publicly announce that he’s gay will pave the way for more professional sportsmen to do the same.
+Melbourne United’s Isaac Humphries has come out as the first openly gay male player in NBL history in an emotional speech to his teammates.

-United’s starting centre, Humphries became the the first openly gay player in NBL history when he made his announcement to teammates on Wednesday.
+In a video filmed in the locker room and posted to social media on Wednesday, the starting centre fought back tears as he said he’d been through “extremely dark times” and had hidden his sexuality from loved ones and even himself.

-The 24-year-old is the second active athlete in one of Australia’s top sports leagues to come out as gay, joining A-League Men player Josh Cavallo.
+He told his teammates he wanted to be an example to the next generation of athletes.

-“I believe it is definitely time to make a change and set an example to the next generation that they can be anything they want while still being true to themselves,” Humphries said.
+“I believe it is definitely time to make a change and set an example to the next generation that they can be anything they want while still being true to themselves,” he said.

 “I want to demonstrate that you can be a professional athlete, you can be anything you want, and still be gay.”